👥 222 job seekers have signed up so far.

 Security Engineer at a Singapore fintech: comp band beat the equivalent role in London

-A friend recommended me.
-I wouldn't have gotten through the front door otherwise.
 I'd been a security engineer at a London fintech for four years and had been thinking about leaving for two of them.
 The role had a clear ceiling, and there was no room to move sideways into application security, where I wanted to spend more time.
 I'd also been quietly homesick for Singapore, where I grew up, and had been talking with my partner about whether moving back made sense.
 A close friend from university had joined a Singapore fintech as the platform lead the previous year.
 He'd told me, more than once, that I should apply if a role opened up.
 I hadn't, mostly because I'd been waiting for a moment when the move felt right.
 The moment arrived in spring.
 Two friends in London moved away within the same month and I ran out of reasons to stay.
 I told the friend.
 He passed my CV directly to the security team's hiring manager.
 The recruiter screen happened the same week.
 The process was five rounds across three weeks.
-It was the most thorough interview process I've ever been through.
 Round one was an application security round.
 Two engineers gave me a real piece of their codebase, a payment authorisation flow, and asked me to identify three security issues and three operational risks.
 I had ninety minutes.
 I found two security issues quickly, missed the third, and identified four operational risks.
 The reviewer told me afterwards that the third security issue was the one they were watching for.
 Round two was infrastructure security.
 Different two engineers, different scenario: a Kubernetes cluster with a specific IAM setup and a question about how a compromised pod would or wouldn't escalate.
 We talked through it for an hour.
 Round three was incident response.
 They gave me a transcript of a real outage from six months earlier, lightly anonymised, and asked what I'd have done at each decision point.
 There were two specific moments where I'd have taken a different call.
 I named them.
 We talked about whether they were right.
 Round four was a leadership round with the head of security.
 Less technical.
 Real questions about handling a difficult engineer, a politically sensitive disclosure, and a project where the right answer cost more than the team had budgeted.
 The final round was with the CISO.
 Twenty minutes.
 He asked what would make me leave the company in two years.
 I told him.
 The offer was US$140,000 base, Singapore comp, paid in USD via a regional entity.
 I asked for US$148,000, citing the depth of the process and a comparable London role I'd also been talking to.
 They came back at US$145,000.
 I accepted, because the package, including the cost-of-living difference and the fact that I'd be near my parents again, was meaningfully better than London.
-The friend's referral was the entire reason this happened.
 I hadn't been able to break into their process when I'd cold-applied two years earlier.

 NetworkingFull-timeHybrid